WanderLanz/Viuwa/README.md

 ## Known Issues

 - On wasm, ANSI raw mode sequences are commonly ignored, so you may need to press enter to send input to the program.
-- Some wasm runtimes may kill the program in its windowed/tui mode.
-May cause terminal to be left in a weird state and may require restarting the terminal if terminal doesn't soft reset itself.
+- Some wasm runtimes may kill the program waiting for user input.
+May cause terminal to be left in a weird state.

 ## License